Programme Handbooks and Information for Students

 • links to policies and procedure, student services and other key information

-• Course Information including Course Details, learning materials and Assessment Requirements usually deployed using a Moodle course shell
+• Course Information including learning materials and Assessment Requirements via Moodle

 Student Handbooks

-In early 2019 we deployed a formal standardised Programme Handbook via Moodle for every programme at Unitec.
-This was in response to learnings taken from the EER about the quality of information that we give to students.
+A standardised Programme Handbook is available via Moodle for every programme at Unitec.
+This ensures a minimum consistency and quality of information for students.
 The following is a screen shot of the main page:

 The buttons where programme specific information have been collated are as follows: